conda/conda/docs/source/dev-guide/deep-dive-activation.md

 $ eval "$(conda shell.bash activate)"
 ```

-And this is what essentially `conda activate` does: it calls the registered shell activator to
+And this is essentially what `conda activate` does: it calls the registered shell activator to
 obtain the required shell code and then it `eval`s it.
 In some shells with no `eval` equivalent,
 a temporary script is written and sourced or called.
 The final effect is the same.

 Ok, but what is that shell code doing?
-Mainly setting your `PATH` right so the executables of
+Mainly setting your `PATH` correctly so the executables of
 your `base` enviroment can be found (like `python`).
 It also sets some extra variables to keep
-a reference to the path of the currently activate environment, the shell prompt modifiers and
+a reference to the path of the currently active environment, the shell prompt modifiers and
 other information for `conda` internals.

 This command can also generate the code for any other environment you want, not just `base`.
 Just